Ask a Font Creator: Vocabulary #1: Categories & Styles

 - Letter: In Latin text, traditionally uppercase A-Z, and lowercase a-z.
 (Notice, there are a lot more things in your font files than just letters.
 There are also numbers, and punctuation, and many other things.
 So letters are a small portion of all of the characters available in a font.

-- Character: A character is any letter, number, piece of punctuation, shape, or combination of shapes that stands together as a unified single item in your font.
-Going back to the uppercase A, it’s a letter, and it’s also a character, because font files consider that uppercase A to be a single, self-sufficient object.
+- Character: A character is any letter, number, piece of punctuation, or shape with a designated identity.
+Going back to the uppercase A, it’s a letter, and it’s also a character, because all fonts will have A included.
 Inside the guts of a font, each separate character is assigned a certain code number.
 So whatever program you’re using knows that if you type in an uppercase A, it’s going to call for character #0041, and show you an A.

 A lot of fonts will refer to “extra characters” or “extra glyphs” in their description, which could both be referring to the same things: alternate letters and numbers, or letters with swashes on them (we’ll cover some of these terms next week), or dingbats and ornaments (see below).
 But just like font/typeface, a lot of creators and designers alike will use the terms character and glyph interchangeably.

 A lot of fonts you download will have two files included: one will end in .TTF and the other will end in .OTF.
 You may wonder, should you install them both?
 Or just one?
 If just one, then which one?